ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 Azure Event Hubs
 - a big data streaming platform and event capture service.
 - receive and process millions of events per second from multiple resources into a centralized repository.
+- can monitor the activities performed by users and store that data

 #### AI
 the core of which is machine learning, which is a data science technique that allows computers to use existing datato to train a model, test it, and then apply the model to new data to forecast future behaviors, outcomes, and trends.
 Using machine learning, computers learn without being explicitly programmed